JasminDreasond/Puddy-Cinny/README.md

 # Edit Help

-If you are a developer interested in contributing to the project, I'll leave the PATH of the recommended files to be modified below.
+If you are a developer interested in contributing to the project, I'll let the PATH of the recommended files to be modified below.

 ## Message Data